Policies and Procedures

 - Hair dryers and curling irons must be unplugged when not in use.

-- Refrigerators must be unplugged during college breaks when residence halls are closed.
+- Refrigerators must be unplugged during University breaks when residence halls are closed.

 Corporate fines encourage residential students to collectively assume responsibility for maintaining an equitable and healthy living environment.
 An important tenet of residential communities is students holding their peers responsible for their actions.
 Students individually and collectively are financially responsible for damages that occur in each residential facility community area (i.e. lounges, hallways, bathrooms etc.).

-- Candles and Incense - Burning candles, incense, or other open flames is prohibited in college housing.
+- Candles and Incense — Burning candles, incense, or other open flames is prohibited in University housing.

 - Fire Safety and Fireworks — tampering with fire safety devices such as alarms, smoke detectors and extinguishers is prohibited.
 The possession and/or use of fireworks are also prohibited.
 Persons found to be in violation of this policy will be assessed a $50 minimum fine plus costs for repair and damage.
 A violation of this policy is also subject to city and state fire codes and may be referred to the Sioux Falls Fire Department.